iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis, Measure Theory/Projection onto Hilbert Spaces.md

 \[1\]:If, $\lambda = 0$, then $z = y$, the obtuse angle theorem is true trivially.
 Therefore at this step we may assume that $\lambda \neq 0$and we divided it on both side of $\lambda$ because $\lambda \in (0, 1)$.
 At the last step, the result is equivalent to the claim.

 **Remarks**

 The use of limit on this proof surprises me.
+The cross product in the claim is just the consequence of the 2-norm squared being used.

 **References**: